paibamboo/book-summaries/1-page-marketing.md

 - Guarantee
 - Scarcity
 - Target the pain
-- Don't use monotone professional sales copy. open.
+- Don't use monotone professional sales copy.
 People love to be entertained.
 Being yourself and bringing out your personality will help you stand out in a sea of sameness and monotony.
 - People buy from people, not from corporations.